LaAbadIAdelCrimen/AbadIA-slides/AbadIA/PITCHME.md

 - Then product like Google Cloud is your best ally.|
 - We create a Dockerfile, so now we can execute lots of instances of the game in parallel.

+note: If we use Google Cloud services like GKE, we can launch hundred of games in parallel.

 ---

 ## Gathering information

 - We recollect a lot of information:
-    - Game Info (timestamps, rewards, bonus, obsequium)
+    - Game Info (timestamps, rewards, bonus, obsequium)|
-    - Games moves (state, action, reward, new_state)
+    - Games moves (state, action, reward, new_state)|
-    - Checkpoints (to restore the game at an interesting time)
+    - Checkpoints (to restore the game at an interesting time)|
-    - Models (for recovering good models o just make a benchmark)
+    - Models (for recovering good models o just make a benchmark)|

+** Show some logs

 ---